princesszelda94/PiSynthesisLog/README.md

 <strong><h1>Tuesday 6th November</h1></strong>
 <ul>
-    <li> Michael and I met with a new stakeholder, Ananda Ramlochan, and told him about what we are doing and what we planned to do.
-We obtained great feedback for our system and he was all for helping us and allowing us to deploy on his hydroponics farms.</li>
+    <li> Michael and I had a follow-up meeting with the stakeholder, Ananda Ramlochan.
+We planned to deploy soon to his hydroponic farm.</li>
 </ul>

 </details>